digio-ch/pbs-healthcheck-core/docs/adding-new-widgets-core.md

 ## Aggregating Data

 Each widget has its own aggregation logic.
-We use a registry pattern to ease the dat import procedure.
+We use a registry pattern to ease the data import procedure.
 Check the data import docs if you haven't this is a crucial part of the application which needs to be understood.

 - Add a new `Aggregator` inside `src/Service/Aggregator/`.